graphhopper/graphhopper/docs/android/index.md

 ## Maps

-Now that you have a running android app you need to copy somehow the routing and maps data.
+Now that you have a running Android app you need to copy the routing and maps data to the device.

- 1. [Download the raw openstreetmap file](http://download.geofabrik.de/openstreetmap/) - you'll need that only for the next step to create the routing data
+ 1. [Download the raw openstreetmap file](http://download.geofabrik.de/openstreetmap/) - you'll need that for the next step to create the routing data
  2. Execute `./graphhopper.sh import <your-osm-file>`.
 This creates the routing data
  3. [Download a map](http://download.mapsforge.org/maps/) e.g. berlin.map
  4. Copy berlin.map into the created berlin-gh folder